Facebook facebook Facebook twitter

 Image: @detraveler_presents

-The list starts with one of the most haunted places where the infamous paranormal beings of Baguio, the white lady that is believed to reside along Loakan Road.
-The 6.2-kilometer stretch of these scary place in Baguio lends motorists access from the city center to sites like the Philippine Military Academy and Loakan Airport, as well as a couple of WWII cemeteries.
+The list starts with one of the most haunted places in Baguio, where the infamous paranormal being, the white lady, is believed to reside along Loakan Road.
+The 6.2-kilometer stretch of these scary places in Baguio lends motorists access from the city center to sites like the Philippine Military Academy, Loakan Airport, and a couple of WWII cemeteries.

-It isn’t as smooth of a drive at night as it is during the day, though.
-For one locals believed that decades ago, amidst the unlit turns of Loakan Road, a white lady lives in a pine tree that stood dead center of the road, flagging down motorists to ride with them or claiming the lives of drunken or careless drivers who couldn’t dodge the hulking tree.
-They claimed that the lady was raped and then grisly hung from that very tree.
-Today, the tree is nowhere to be seen, but stories say that during the 1990s, when the local government tried to cut it down to curb accidents, anyone who attempted the act got terribly ill, or even died gruesome deaths that make these haunted place in Baguio a lot more scarier.
+It isn’t as smooth of a drive at night as during the day at this haunted in Baguio, though.
+For one, locals believed that decades ago, in this haunted places in Baguio, amidst the unlit turns of Loakan Road, a white lady lived in a pine tree that stood dead center of the road, flagging down motorists to ride with them or claiming the lives of drunken or careless drivers who couldn’t dodge the hulking tree.
+They claimed the lady was raped and grisly hung from that tree.
+Today, Baguio haunted tree is nowhere to be seen.
+Still, stories say that during the 1990s, when the local government tried to cut it down to curb accidents, anyone who attempted the act got ill or even died gruesome deaths, making this haunted places in Baguio a lot scarier.

 Tip: Don’t drive down Loakan Road alone!
-Scary or not, your safety is of the utmost concern here, since the road is unlit and has moderately sharp turns that looks over steep gorges.
+Scary or not, your safety is of the utmost concern here since the road is unlit and has moderately sharp turns that look over steep gorges.

-How to get to Loakan Road: via commute: From the city center, there is a jeepney terminal across Tiong-San Department Store along Harrison Road that has routes bound for Scout Barrio or Kias-PMA that pass by Loakan Road; via private car: From the city center, Loakan Road is accessible by taking the rotunda from Kisad Road or General Pack Road and exiting onto Kennon Road, turning left onto Military Cutoff Road, then heading towards Loakan Road, or by taking the rotunda from Upper Session Road or South Drive and exiting straight to Loakan Road.
+How to get to Loakan Road: via commute: From the city center, there is a jeepney terminal across Tiong-San Department Store along Harrison Road that has routes bound for Scout Barrio or Kias-PMA that pass by this haunted in Baguio, the Loakan Road; via private car: From the city center, Loakan Road is accessible by taking the rotunda from Kisad Road or General Pack Road and exiting onto Kennon Road, turning left onto Military Cutoff Road, then heading towards this haunted places in Baguio, or by taking the rotunda from Upper Session Road or South Drive and exiting straight to Loakan Road.

 2. Hyatt Terraces Hotel